jianengli/NLP-learning/Lab1/README.md

 - [Maintainers](#maintainers)

 ## Background
-Principle: Python text reads the data source and gets the new Language Model.
-Do text cleaning to get all the plain text and cut the text into words.
-Finally, the cleaned text is sent to the previously defined language model to determine the reasonableness of the text.
+Building the language model: First, clean the text to get all the plain text and cut the text into words.
+Then, according to the 2-gram principle, the cleaned up text is trained into a language model.
+Generate language: Use the semantic tree-based language generator to generate multiple sentences, and then use the language model to calculate the probability of each sentence occurring.
+The highest is the language closest to humans.
-Function: Define the generate_best function, which inputs a grammar and language model, can generate n sentences, and can choose a most reasonable sentence.
-The result is the highest quality language.
+Function: Define the generate_best function, which inputs a grammar and language model, can generate n lines of sentences, and can pick one of the most reasonable sentence.
+The result is a sentence most likely to be spoken by humans.

 ## Running result2
 <p align="center">